Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson

-Interestingly, while Hodgson’s Palace were not as active in this middle third as Vieira’s men, they still boasted 62.6 pressures in this section of the pitch per 90 which was the sixth-highest in the Premier League last season.
+Interestingly, while Hodgson’s Palace were not as active in this middle third as Vieira’s men, they still boasted 62.6 pressures in this section of the pitch per 90, the sixth-highest in the Premier League last season.

 With the 4-3-3 as their base formation, Palace generally sit in a 4-5-1 mid-block with the wingers dropping back to create the line of five.